lecnim/stado/docs/source/docs/controllers/before.md

 =======

 Use `@before` decorator to execute function before page rendering.
-It is used to add variables to page context.
+It is used to add variables to the page context.

 Example
 -------